plotly/plotly.py/CONTRIBUTING.md

     which allows us to avoid embedding `plotly.js` in the notebook output.
     The JupyterLab extension source code is located at `js/src/mimeExtension.ts` and the compiled extension code is located at `plotly/labextension` in the built Python package.
-    The command `jupyter labextension build` (which is one of the steps called by `npm run build`) compiles the extension and places the build artifacts in `plotly/labextension`.
+    The command `jupyter-builder build` (which is one of the steps called by `npm run build`) compiles the extension and places the build artifacts in `plotly/labextension`.

 2.  **FigureWidget**: